How To Address An Employee With Substance Abuse Issues

-At the outset, organizations need to have their own substance abuse policy because this is a reality that will confront them later down the road.
+At the outset, organizations need to have their own substance use disorder policy because this is a reality that will confront them later down the road.
 As already stated, a drug dependent worker will have large repercussions on your operations and bottom line.

-You should know that most substance abusers are in denial about the extent of their addiction.
+You should know that most substance use disorderrs are in denial about the extent of their addiction.
 In that sense, they will be reluctant to accept your help.

 However, if you find out that you have an alcohol and drug addicted employee, there are still several options for you:

 - Give the employee an option—either go to rehab through the company’s EAP or face termination.
 It should be noted, however, that the American with Disabilities Act of 1990 protects addicted patients on recovery so better consult a lawyer.